Update: March 2021

 The use of video has exploded in recent years.
 More and more websites are using video headers and other media elements.
 According to WordStream, 87% of online marketers use video content, one-third of online activity is spent watching video, and over half of video content is viewed on mobile.

 Custom Fonts Aren’t Going Anywhere

 Webfonts are another contributor to page size, but as the stats show, their growth in popularity isn’t really something to worry about.
-In November 2010, fonts accounted for 59.2kb of total page size, compared to 105.1kb in April 2018.
+In November 2010, fonts accounted for 59.2kb of total page size, compared to 132.1kb in January 2021.

-Even more interesting is how the average number of HTTP requests for fonts great to four in 2015, dipped to three in 2016, and has remained steady back at four since 2017.
-This could possibly be an indication that designers and developers have settled on an optimum number of webfonts.
+Even more interesting is how the average number of HTTP requests for fonts great to four in 2015, dipped to three in 2016 and has remained steady back at four since 2017 – only the desktop went up to five.
+This could possibly be an indication that designers and developers have settled on an optimum number of web fonts.

 Let’s Not Forget Scripts and Stylesheets

-Does Size Really Matter?
+Does Page Size Really Matter?
 Isn’t the Internet Getting Faster?

 Just as a cyclists wear skin-tight clothing that’s aerodynamic, avoiding loose clothing that balloons out in the wind, developers should be keeping their sites as lean as possible so they can also perform at optimal speeds.